 The U.S. Bureau of Labor Statistics (BLS) noted that teller jobs were expected to decrease by eight percent between 2014 and 2024.
 Slower employment growth could be due to the increasing use of automated technology by banks to cut costs.
 Despite this fact, employment for bank tellers, especially individuals who seek part-time employment, was expected to be favorable due to tellers being promoted or leaving for other employment.

-The mean annual wage for tellers was $26,410 in May 2015, according to the BLS.
-Texas, California, New York, and Pennsylvania.
-Connecticut, Alaska, Massachusetts, District of Columbia, and Virginia were the top-paying states for tellers, the BLS reported.
+The mean annual wage for tellers was $30,140 in May 2018, according to the BLS.
+Connecticut, New Jersey, Massachusetts, District of Columbia, and Washington were the top-paying states for tellers, the BLS reported.

 A high school diploma is needed to work as a bank teller.
 While a formal education is not required, some colleges and technical schools offer bank teller training programs and courses.
 Many banks prefer to provide on-the-job training so they can teach the exact skills and procedures needed to perform this work.
 Employers usually prefer to hire individuals who have had experience handling money.
 Applicants with strong accounting and math skills might want to consider a job as a teller.
 Applicants might be required to pass a reading and math competency test.

 Formal Training Programs

 Bank teller training is offered as programs and individual courses.
 These programs, which can be completed in a few months, teach students the skills needed to work as a teller at a bank or credit union.
 Students learn to count and handle money and discover the various financial tools used in personal and business banking, including checking accounts, traveler's checks and cashier's checks.

 Other topics include identification of genuine and counterfeit currency, security procedures and cross-selling.
 Government regulations involving banks also are discussed.